 The audience instantly erupts with laughter as blood is piled up everywhere in the car and bits of Marvin's brain matter hang from Jules's hair.
 So why is this violent scene so damn funny?
 This is Tarantino's trademark paradox and what makes so many scenes in Pulp Fiction so memorable, he is able to effectively blend violence with humor.
 The director has stated that one of his goals as a filmmaker is to get people to laugh at things that they normally would not find funny.
 So while Pulp Fiction may be riddled with violence, much of that violence is surrounded by laughter, and it makes the gore so much more palatable, even for the most queasy spectator.

-#75 on The Greatest Movie Themessee more on Pulp Fiction
+#19 on The Most Rewatchable Moviessee more on Pulp Fiction